-Concession for tuition fee will be given to SC/ST and OEC students.
-The students belonging to SC/ST and OEC category will be admitted to the programme without remitting the tuition fee.
-The fee for the students thus admitted will be later claimed from SC/ST department as per the rules laid done by the government of Kerala and will be remitted to Kerala University Fund(KUF).
+Concession for tuition will be given to SC/ ST and OEC category will be admitted to the programme without remitting the tuition fee.
+The fee for the students thus admitted will be later claimed from SC/ ST department as per the rules laid down by the government of Kerala and will be remitted to Kerala University Fund (KUF).

-The programme is being delivered with the help of SLM and Personal Contact Programmes.
-The SLM is being dispatched to the students during each semester by hand or by post.
-The use of web-based tools is not in place yet, but steps are being initiated.
+Curriculum is transacted in the Distance Mode with the help of Self Learning Material and Personal Contact Classes.

+The uses of web-based tools are not in place yet, but steps are being initiated.

 Evaluation is continuous and end semester.

-Continuous Evaluation requires the submission of one assignment and one Test Paper for each course carrying 10 marks each.
+Continuous Evaluation requires the submission of one assignment and one Test Paper for each course carrying 10 marks each (total 20 marks).

 End Semester Examinations are conducted by the Controller of Examinations, University of Kerala.
 The written exams carry 80 marks per paper.
-There is one mini project in the 4th semester and a major project in the 6th semester, each carries 100 marks.